Dr Lisa RileySenior Lecturer

-I am an animal welfare scientist and primatologist specialising in zoo welfare assessment and the interplay between cognition, environmental enrichment and welfare.
-I joined the Department of Politics and Society's Centre for Animal Welfare in Sept.
+I am an animal welfare scientist and primatologist specialising in zoo welfare assessment and the interplay between cognition, environmental enrichment, welfare and conservations.
+I joined the Centre for Animal Welfare in Sept.
 2018.

-I have over five years' experience lecturing and managing programmes in animal welfare, management and science.
-I also work as a welfare consultant, most notably I have helped organisations create campaigns to raised awareness of the pet primate industry in the UK and the need for prohibition or regulation.
+I have over seven years’ experience lecturing and managing programmes in animal welfare, zoo biology and science, and am a Fellow of the Higher Education Academy.
+I also work as a welfare consultant, most notably I have helped organisations create campaigns to raise awareness of the pet primate industry in the UK and the need for prohibition or regulation.
 For more information, visit the Welfare 4 Wildlife campaign run by Monkey World Ape Rescue Centre.

 Prior to lecturing, I was a Senior Scientist at the RSPCA, where I instigated a primate rehoming scheme to rescue traumatised pet primates and provide them with safe, specialised care and an opportunity to experience good welfare, trust and good health.
 I have worked on other projects including the welfare of animals in travelling circuses, animals in tourism, zoo animal welfare and the welfare of other exotic mammals kept as pets.

 My approach to animal welfare is one of inclusivity.
-Having worked as a primate keeper in the UK and volunteering in the animal charity sector for many years, plus working for major welfare organisations where one must liaise with government departments, lawyers, media and other stakeholders, I value a collaborative approach and maintain strong links with industry: I am the Coordinator of the Research Engagement Subgroup, The British and Irish Association of Zoos and Aquariums (BIAZA) Research Committee and coordinate abstract review/programme development for the annual zoo welfare research conference.
+I value a collaborative approach and maintain strong links with industry: I am the Coordinator of the Research Engagement Subgroup, Research Committee, British and Irish Association of Zoos and Aquariums (BIAZA) and coordinate abstract review/programme development for the annual BIAZA research conference.

 Areas of expertise